Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

-Although the ETE reassignment of any OE assignment remains OE under unit demand and simple capacity constraints, Example 5 shows that this fact does not hold under general upper bound constraints; that is, the ETE reassignment of an OE assignment may fail to be OE.
-Nevertheless, Theorem 1 guarantees that even in such general settings, there exists at least one OE assignment whose ETE reassignment is also OE.
+Although the ETE reassignment of any OE assignment remains OE in the simple-constraint case, Example 5 shows that this property fails under general upper bound constraints; that is, the ETE reassignment of an OE assignment may fail to be OE.
+Nevertheless, Theorem 1 guarantees that even in the complex-constraint case, there exists at least one OE assignment whose ETE reassignment is also OE.
 In what follows, we propose a computationally efficient method to derive such an assignment under general upper bound constraints.

 We introduce the serial dictatorship rules.
 First, let a priority list $ \alpha =\left( \alpha _{1},\cdots ,\alpha _{\left\vert A\right\vert }\right) $ be a permutation of $A$.
 The serial dictatorship rule with priority list $ \alpha $ is as follows: